What happens if I miss a dose (Anzemet)?

 - medicines to treat psychiatric disorders, such as chlorpromazine (Thorazine), clozapine (FazaClo, Clozaril), haloperidol (Haldol), pimozide (Orap), thioridazine (Mellaril), or ziprasidone (Geodon);

-This list is not complete and there may be other drugs that can interact with dolasetron.
-Tell your doctor about all your prescription and over-the-counter medications, vitamins, minerals, herbal products, and drugs prescribed by other doctors.
+This list is not complete and other drugs may interact with dolasetron.
+Tell your doctor about all medications you use.
+This includes prescription, over-the-counter, vitamin, and herbal products.
 Do not start a new medication without telling your doctor.

 Where can I get more information?

-Your pharmacist can provide more information about dolasetron.
+Your pharmacist can provide more information about dolasetron oral.